GustavVollo/gustavvollo.github.io/index.md

 #### [Project Overview:](https://github.com/GustavVollo/Home-Credit-Default-Project)

+### Commitment to Financial Inclusion
-- Home Credit is dedicated to providing credit services to unbanked and underbanked populations, often considered high-risk due to their lack of traditional credit history.
-Using predictive analytics, the company enhances risk assessment and promotes fair credit access, aiming to reduce loan defaults and include those usually excluded from the financial system.
+Home Credit is committed to providing credit services to unbanked and underbanked populations, who are often viewed as high-risk due to their lack of a traditional credit history.
+By leveraging predictive analytics, the company aims to enhance risk assessment and promote fair credit access, thus aiming to reduce loan defaults and include those usually excluded from the financial system.

+### Innovations in Credit Assessment
-- Our predictive model, utilizing over 356,000 client records, revolutionizes loan applicant assessment.
-This approach reduces default risks and provides credit access to those without traditional financial histories, crucial for sustainable default rate reduction and economic resilience in emerging markets.
+Our predictive model leverages data from over 356,000 client records to revolutionize the assessment of loan applicants.
+This innovative approach helps to mitigate default risks and extends credit access to individuals lacking traditional financial records.
+This is vital for maintaining sustainable default rates and enhancing economic resilience in emerging markets.

+### Enhancements Through Advanced Analytics
-- The project utilized the XGBoost algorithm for its high accuracy in outcome prediction.
-Despite high scores, the model initially underpredicted defaults, highlighting the need for a balanced representation of default cases.
-Our analysis identified key variables for loan repayment, focusing our data collection on the most predictive elements for future loan processing.
+The project employs the XGBoost algorithm, known for its high accuracy in outcome prediction.
+Despite achieving high scores, the initial model underpredicted defaults, which underscored the need for a balanced representation of default cases in the data.
+Our analysis pinpointed key variables essential for loan repayment, refining our data collection focus on the most predictive elements for future loan processing.
+This approach underscores the balance between extending financial inclusion and managing associated risks.

-- In sum, our project demonstrated the importance of balancing financial inclusion with risk management.
-It illustrated the relationship between increased financial inclusion and rising risk, emphasizing the need for a strategic approach in credit services.

 <img src="/Capture2.JPG?raw=true"/>